Suicide warning signs: Here's what to look for when someone needs help

-The apparent suicide of fashion icon Kate Spade is raising awareness about prevention.
+The apparent suicide of fashion icon Kate Spade and chef-turned-TV host Anthony Bourdain is raising awareness about prevention.

 About 39,500 people died of suicide in 2011.
 That's more deaths than from murder, prostate cancer or car accidents, according to the American Association of Suicidology.